phpbb/documentation/development/extensions/tutorial_testing.rst

 .. note::

     Make sure that the name of your testing method starts with ``test``.
-    Otherwise it is not being executed as a test by phpunit.
+    Otherwise the test will not be executed by phpunit.

 Data providers
 --------------

+In most cases we will want to provide some test data to our unit test methods.
-For the normal case we use a data provider.
-A data provider is a method that returns an array of arrays.
+A data provider is a method that returns an array of arrays containing input variables and expected output variables.
 The inner array contains the arguments for the ``test`` method.

 .. code-block:: php